CastleLabs/water-level/wiring.md

 - Ensure sensor extends into water area you want to monitor
 - Route wire to electronics enclosure

-### Control Sensor (Sealed Container):
+### Control Sensor :
-- Install in a separate, sealed reference container
+- Install in a separate, reference container
 - This container should have the same water source initially
-- Keep sealed to detect when main container loses water
+- Keep to detect when main container loses water
 - Route wire to electronics enclosure

 ## Step 7: Testing and Verification